Kamwebdev/Full-rag-chroma-python/readme.md

-# Full Chroma-RAG with OpenAI & Local Providers (Ollama)
+# Chroma-RAG with OpenAI & Local Providers (Ollama)
-(Embedings and Multi-LLM Requests)

 This project integrates a Retrieval-Augmented Generation (RAG) model with Chroma, a vector database, to perform efficient and scalable search and generation tasks.
 You can run the system with either OpenAI's embeddings or a local embedding provider to process and retrieve relevant information from your data.